Sentinel Dome

-History

-The original Native American name of Sentinel Dome, in the Southern Sierra Miwok language, was "Sakkaduch".
-The Bunnell survey named it "South Dome", but the Whitney survey renamed it Sentinel Dome (from its likeness to a watch-tower).
 The view from the top offers a 360 degree view of Yosemite Valley and surroundings.
 One can see Half Dome, El Capitan, Yosemite Falls, North Dome, Basket Dome, and much more.
 Sentinel Dome provides a 360 degree view of the night sky and it and nearby Glacier Point are popular places for stargazing.

+History

+The original Native American name of Sentinel Dome, in the Southern Sierra Miwok language, was pronounced "Sak'-ka-du-eh".
+The Bunnell survey named it "South Dome", but the Whitney survey renamed it Sentinel Dome (from its likeness to a watch-tower).

 Hiking trail

 The trail to the base of Sentinel Dome is a relatively easy 1.1 mi hike.
 The trailhead, the same as the Taft Point trailhead, is located 6 mi from Bridalveil Creek on the Glacier Point road.
 Once at the base, hikers traverse the less imposing northeast granite slope to the summit.
 In winter, Sentinel Dome can be reached from Badger Pass by a 10-miles ski tour.